nikitavoloboev/data/focusing/rules.md

 - One task at a time.
 No distractions.
 Always [mindful](../mindfulness/mindfulness.md) of my actions & thoughts.
 Be calm.
 Value time.
 - [Ask questions](../research/asking-questions.md).
 Be honest, clear & concise.
 Document thoughts/processes/knowledge.
 Learn/Build in public.
 - [Simplify & minimize](../minimalism/minimalism.md) everything.
 Don't repeat myself.
 Remove friction.
 Focus on essentials.
 Use what I need.
 - Cut out noise (no analytics, likes..).
 No time wasted.
+Decide on what matters to me.
+Focus on it.
 Maximize impact & growth.
 Filter consumed information to optimize for signal.
 - Learn from mistakes.
 [Reflect](../looking-back/looking-back.md).
 Adapt to changes.
 Think deeply (from first principles).
 Move in right direction.
 Move fast.
 No regrets.
 - Embrace change.
 Be proactive.
 Be bold, fearless & open.
 Take ownership.
 Never give up.
 Never complain.
 - [Don’t eat animals](../environment/veganism.md), don’t hurt any person.
 [Don't waste anything](../environment/zero-waste.md).